kwlanham/Lanhams-Leadership-Processes/README.md

-# Lanhams-Leadership-Processes
+# Lanham's Leadership Processes
-Leadership Process Library for use by organizations of all sizes and types
+A free and open source Leadership Process Library for use by organizations of all sizes and types.

+Intended as a drop in (just link to it) to your business processes for the most typically ignored set of processes--For leaders of your organization.